-- Identify and describe any protected areas and other areas of biodiversity conservation value within or close to the project. - Characterise the type, distribution and condition of native vegetation (including large old trees), terrestrial and aquatic habitat and habitat corridors or linkages that could be impacted by the project, including offsite infrastructure.
-This must include the quality and type of habitat impacted and quantification of the total impact area and areas indirectly impacted from the proposed action and must be informed as appropriate by targeted surveys undertaken in accordance with the appropriate Commonwealth or DELWP survey guidelines.
-Native vegetation and ecological communities characterised needs to include those listed under the EPBC Act and FFG Act including but not limited to: - Natural Temperate Grassland of the Victorian Volcanic Plain;
+- Describe the conservation areas/reserves in the vicinity of the project, including the biodiversity values of the Yarra Ranges National Park. - Characterise the type, distribution and condition of native vegetation (including large old trees), terrestrial and aquatic habitat and habitat corridors or linkages that could be impacted by the project.
+This must include the quality and type of habitat impacted and quantification of the total direct and indirect impact areas from the proposed action and must be informed as appropriate by targeted surveys undertaken in accordance with the appropriate Commonwealth and/or DELWP survey guidelines. - Identify the existence or likely presence of species listed under the EPBC Act, FFG Act and DELWP advisory lists, as well as environmental weeds, pathogens and pest animals. - Characterise the listed threatened species, ecological communities and potentially threatening processes that are likely to be present.

-- o Seasonal Herbaceous Wetlands (Freshwater) of the Temperate Lowland Plains; - White Box-Yellow Box-Blakely's Red Gum Grassy Woodland and Derived Native Grassland; Grassy Eucalypt Woodland of the Victorian Volcanic Plain; - Grassy Eucalypt Woodland of the Victorian Volcanic Plain; - Identify the existing or likely presence of any protected species, and especially species listed under the EPBC Act, FFG Act and DELWP advisory lists, as well as environmental weeds, pathogens and pest animals.
-Among other species, this needs to include the potential use of the site and its environs by the: - Growling Grass Frog (Litoria raniformis); - Golden Sun Moth (Synemon plana); - Spiny Rice-flower (Pimelea spinescens subsp. spinescens); and - Matted Flax-lily (Dianella amoena). - Characterise the listed threatened and migratory species, other protected species, ecological communities and potentially threatening processes that are likely to be present.
 This characterisation is to be supported by seasonal or targeted surveys where necessary.
-Details of the scope, timing and method for studies or surveys used to provide information on the ecological values of the project area (and in other areas that may be impacted by the project) needs to be outlined.
-Records and other data from local sources should also be gathered and considered as appropriate. - As appropriate, identify the different uses which significant species may make of different habitat areas that could be affected by the project at different times or life-cycle stages. - Identify and characterise any groundwater dependant ecosystems that may be affected by the project works.
-This characterisation is to be informed by data, literature and appropriate surveys. - Identify flora and fauna that could be affected by the project's potential effects on air quality, noise or vibration, or could be disoriented or otherwise impacted by project lighting. - The characterisation of the existing environment for biodiversity should consider the timestamped dataset collected as part of the Melbourne Strategic Assessment (MSA) program; - Describe the existing threats present to biodiversity values, including: - removal of individuals or destruction of habitat; - historic or ongoing disturbance or alteration of habitat conditions (e.g. habitat fragmentation, severance of wildlife corridors or habitat linkages, changes to water quantity or quality, fire hazards, etc.); - o threats of mortality of listed threatened fauna; - presence of or risk of introduction of any declared weeds, pathogens and pest animals within and near the project area; and - \circ initiating or exacerbating potentially threatening processes listed under the EPBC Act and/or FFG Act.
+Details of the scope, timing and method for studies or surveys used to provide information on the ecological values of the project area (and in other areas that may be impacted by the project) should be identified in consultation with DELWP.
+Records and other data from local sources should also be gathered and considered as appropriate. - As appropriate, identify the different uses which EPBC Act, FFG Act and/or DELWP advisory lists species may make of different habitat areas that could be affected by the project at different times or life-cycle stages. - Identify and characterise any groundwater dependant ecosystems that may be affected by the project works.
+This characterisation is to be informed by data, literature and appropriate surveys where required. - Identify flora and fauna that could be affected by the project's potential effects on air quality, noise or vibration, or could be disoriented or otherwise impacted by project lighting. - Describe the existing threats present to biodiversity values, including: - removal of individuals or destruction of habitat; - historic or ongoing disturbance or alteration of habitat conditions (e.g. habitat fragmentation, severance of wildlife corridors or habitat linkages, changes to water quantity or quality, fire hazards, etc.); - o threats of mortality of listed threatened fauna; - presence of or risk of introduction of any high threat weeds, pathogens and pest animals within and near the project area; and - initiating or exacerbating potentially threatening processes listed under the EPBC Act and/or FFG Act.

-- Identify potential and proposed design options and measures that could avoid, minimise, mitigate or manage significant direct and indirect effects on native vegetation (including large old trees) and any listed ecological communities or flora and fauna species and their habitat within or adjacent to the pipeline alignment.
-Include description and assessment of the expected or predicted effectiveness of the mitigation measures, including cost and any statutory or policy basis for the mitigation measures. - Justify and describe the assumptions and level of uncertainty associated with the proposed measures achieving their desired outcomes.
+- Identify potential and proposed design options and measures that could avoid, minimise, mitigate or manage significant direct and indirect effects on native vegetation (including large trees and hollow bearing trees) and other biodiversity values including any listed ecological communities or flora and fauna species and their habitat within or adjacent to the project area. - Develop hygiene controls for bicycle, vehicle and machinery movement to minimise the spread of pathogens and weeds. - Evaluate the feasibility and limitations of implementing mitigation measures proposed and describe and justify the level of uncertainty associated with whether they are expected to achieve their desired outcomes.